Mulayam Singh Yadav: Comment on rape

 The crime of rape became a capital offence in India following the 2012 Delhi gang rape incident; Yadav had opposed changing this law.
 Following the trial in the Shakti Mills gang rape, on 10 April 2014, in an election rally, Yadav said, "When boys and girls have differences, the girl gives a statement that 'the boy raped me,' and that poor boy gets a death sentence."
 Referring to the Mumbai gang rape he stated, "... later they had differences, and the girl went and gave a statement that I have been raped.
 And then the poor fellows, three of them have been sentenced to death.
 Should rape cases lead to hanging?
 Boys are boys, they make mistakes.
 Two or three have been given the death sentence in Mumbai."
 His statements led to complaints being filed against Yadav with the Election Commission and the National Commission for Women (NCW).
-His comments were denounced by the Indian media, women's groups, women's rights activists, public prosecutor in the Shakti Mills gang rape case Ujjwal Nikam, Bollywood celebrities.
+His comments were denounced by the Indian media, women's groups, women's rights activists, public prosecutor in the Shakti Mills gang rape case Ujjwal Nikam, Bollywood celebrities, and politicians like Narendra Modi and Raj Thackeray.

+"Ladke, ladke hain.
+Galti ho jati hai" he said while campaigning in Moradabad during the 2014 general elections, Yadav opposed the death penalty for rape convicts, suggesting it was an "unfair" law that should be amended.
+"Handing death sentence for rape is not fair... boys make mistakes... there will be changes in the law if we come to power,'" he reportedly said, external at an election rally in Uttar Pradesh.
+Newspapers and websites are criticising Mr Yadav for his "insensitive and unfortunate" comment, which came on a day India was voting in the third phase of the general election.
+"Mulayam Singh Yadav sinks to a new low, defends rapists to woo voters," says The Times of India.
+"Even by his misogynistic standards, he seems to have sunk to a new low… The change in the laws was brought on after months of selfless demonstration by citizens striving to bring about a change in India's social outlook, by terming rape as 'just another mistake boys make, Mulayam has just rendered a slap in the face of their efforts" the website says.